moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

 Averages can hide seed luck, so the next figure shows every seed: each dot is one universe, plotted by the *paired difference* (lift − Hessian) on that exact realization.
 Above the zero line, the lift won that universe.
+Under the corrected extractor the clouds sit at zero for 1.2k galaxies and below zero everywhere else — compare this with the phantom +0.07 cloud the buggy benchmark produced, which looked exactly this decisive in the other direction.

 </div><!-- /.l-body -->